MET528 Scientific Methods

 - one brief presentation to the class

-All three elements are necessary for course approval.
+All elements are necessary for fulfillment of compulsory activities (work requirements).

-Samir Okasha, Philosophy of Science: A Very Short Introduction.
+Samir Okasha (2016).
+Philosophy of Science: A Very Short Introduction.
 Second Edition, Oxford University Press.

 Papers that will be made available.